-For some reason men in our country are obsessed with wearing tacky shoes, be it shiny colourful shoes or pointy formal shoes.
+For some reason men in our country are obsessed with wearing tacky shoes, be it shiny colorful shoes or pointy formal shoes.
 These shoes are not stylish at all, so please just stop wearing them and go for something simple and timeless.

 2. Not using Deodorant

-Deodorants are used to make you sweat less and to cover up the odour that comes from sweating.
+Deodorants are used to make you sweat less and to cover up the odor that comes from sweating.
 In a country like India which has an extremely hot and humid climate deodorant becomes an absolute necessity.
 No matter how well you are dressed or how expensive clothes you put on if you smell bad everything is ruined.

 When using perfume?

 Now some people might say that they use perfumes so they don’t need a deo.
 As already mentioned deo is not for projecting scent but to actually hide the body odour.
 So it is advised to wear a deo even if you are wearing perfume to avoid the scent getting mixed with your body odour.

 3. Wearing wrong pieces of clothing